nutechsoftware/AlarmDecoder-IoT/README.md

     - Enable and configure the WiFi or Ethernet networking driver.
       - Set ```'netmode'``` to ```W``` or ```E``` to enable the Wifi or Ethernet drivers and the ```<args>``` to configure the networking options such as IP address GW or DHCP and for Wifi the AP and password.
       - ```netmode E mode=d```
-    - Configure the default partition in slot 0 for the partition to connect to SmartThings.
+    - Configure the default partition address and zones in slot 0.
-      - ```part 0 18```
-    - Define each partition.
 For Ademco a free keypad address needs to be assigned to each partition to control.
 DSC is ZeroConf and only requires the partition # from 1-8.
+      - ```part 0 18 2,3,4,5```
+    - Define any additional partitions.
-      - ```part 1 22```
+      - ```part 1 22 6,7,9```
     - Set a default code in slot ```0``` to ARM/DISARM etc a partition.
       - ```code 0 4112```
     - Enable webui daemon and configure the ACL.
       - ```webui enable Y```
       - ```webui acl 192.168.1.0/24```
       - Insert a uSD card formatted fat32 with the files in the ```/contrib/webUI/flash-drive/``` folder of this project in the root directory.
-    - Restart for these changes to take effect.
+    - Restart for these changes to be saved and take effect.
       - ```restart```
     - Configure notifications